Skip to Main Content

 Date: The date the content was created.

-Location: The URL for the tool.
+Location: The URL for the chat.

 Example (MLA uses hanging indents which cannot be created in this guide):